Archit03/SPARSA-LM-Base-0.1/README.md

 # Welcome to SPARSA-LM

 ## About SPARSA-LM
-**SPARSA-LM** (Sparse Attention Lumina Language Model) is an advanced Large Language Model (LLM) designed to push the boundaries of artificial intelligence by integrating cutting-edge deep learning techniques, multimodal capabilities, and domain-specific expertise.
+**SPARSA-LM** (Sparse Attention Lumina Language Model) is a Small Language Model (SLM) designed to push the boundaries of artificial intelligence by integrating cutting-edge deep learning techniques, multimodal capabilities, and domain-specific expertise.
 SPARSA-LM is crafted to address complex challenges in science, medicine, technology, and research.

 ---